Yberion/M2-IL/S1/TAA/TP2/README.md

 For the Kanban part, since it uses the DAO classes we can actually get a result from the GET method.

-Be carefull to not request unvailable object, there isn't any protection implemented since it's not the case of the TP, this way, do not ask for Kanban ID 200 if it doesn't exist, also, do not override an existing one.
+Be carefull to not request unvailable objects, there isn't any protection implemented since it's not the case of the TP, this way, do not ask for Kanban ID 200 if it doesn't exist, also, do not override an existing one.

 You can test with :